DNSERR/blessupdaily/blessdaily- Hinduism/Balaji & Beyond (Tamil)/readme.md

 - **Simple Popup Interface**
   Once installed, Balaji & Beyond shows a gentle notification and popup on your Chromebook or desktop, making it easy for kids to read and reflect.

-## Usage

-- After installation, the extension automatically triggers a daily popup—no setup needed.
-- Click the icon at any time to revisit past verses.
 ![Balaji Illustration](balaji1.png)